sftcd/cs2014/sample-exam/README.md

 - [badcat.c](./badcat.c) - code for question 3
 - [middlingbad.c](./middlingbad.c) - code for question 3 with minimal improvement
 - [lessbadcat.c](./lessbadcat.c) - code for question 3 with more improvement
-- [bad-middling.html](./bad-middling.html) - diff from badcat.c to middlingcat.c
+- [bad-middling.html](./bad-middling.html) - diff from badcat.c to middlingbad.c
 - [bad-lessbad.html](./bad-lessbad.html) - diff from badcat.c to lessbadcat.c
-- [middling-lessbad.html](./middling-lessbad.html) - diff from middlingcat.c to lessbadat.c
+- [middling-lessbad.html](./middling-lessbad.html) - diff from middlingbad.c to lessbadat.c

 After running ```'make'``` then these files will be produced (if all goes well):